 Payment of Benefits - Benefit payments to participants are recorded upon distribution.
-There were no amounts allocated to accounts of former participants who elected to withdraw from the Plan but had not been paid at December 31, 2016 and 2015.
+There were no amounts allocated to accounts of former participants who elected to withdraw from the Plan but had not been paid at December 31, 2019 and 2018.

 Excess Contributions Payable - The Plan is required to return contributions received during the Plan year in excess of IRC limits.
-There were no excess contributions payable at December 31, 2016 and 2015.
+As of December 31, 2019 and 2018, total excess contributions payable was approximately \$152,489 and \$146,358.